Hannah Cain: Leicester City

 On 4 November 2021, Cain suffered an ACL injury.
 On 17 February 2023, she was nominated for the Goal of the Month award for her goal against Liverpool.
 On 14 July 2023, Cain signed a long-term contract with Leicester City.
+Following Leicester's relegation at the end of the 2025–26 Women's Super League season, it was announced that Cain would depart the club upon the expiry of her contract in the summer of 2026.

+Return to Everton

+On 16 July 2026, Cain was announced at Everton after her contract with Leicester expired.

 International career

 In April 2014, Cain was named in Wales squad for an under-16 UEFA development tournament in Northern Ireland.
 Later that year she played for Wales in an under-17 friendly against Northern Ireland.
 Cain has since represented England on the under-17 and under-19 national teams.
 In 2017, Cain was called into the under-19 squad, but would not make an appearance until 2018 to compete in the UEFA Women's U-19 Championship qualifiers scoring twice in three starts.

 Cain decided to switch her allegiance back to Wales in September 2021.
 She was called up to the Wales squad for 2023 World Cup qualifying matches in September 2021.